 A simple stratified sample design was used for selection of landline phone samples.
-Within each explicit stratum (district) in the case of landline, sample of specified size was drawn using list-assisted Random Digit Dial (RDD) procedures.
-In the case of mobile, within each explicit stratum, sample of specified size was drawn using pure RDD procedure.
+Within each explicit stratum (province) in the case of landline, sample of specified size was drawn using list-assisted Random Digit Dial (RDD) procedures.
+In the case of mobile, within each explicit stratum, sample of specified size was drawn using pure RDD procedures.
 Sampling was done independently within each stratum.
 All sampled phone numbers were pre-screened for working status.

-For respondents contacted by landline telephone, random respondent selection within the household was performed by selecting an adult at random that had the next birthday.
+For respondents contacted by landline telephone, random respondent selection within the household was performed by enumerating the person in the household aged 15 and older, and selecting one at random.
 Respondents contacted by mobile telephone were screened for those aged 15 and older; no additional selection procedure was performed.